chaezwav/cosmo-accounts/README.md

 # COSMO Accounts

-COSMO Accounts is a central account for websites or apps that wish to integrate it as an oauth method
+COSMO Accounts is a central account for websites or apps that wish to integrate it as an O'Auth method

 ## Dependencies